-In practice, non-retail closed-ended funds (such as private equity funds) are typically established as English or offshore limited partnerships.
+Non-retail closed-ended funds (such as private equity funds) are typically established as English or offshore limited partnerships.
 Non-retail open-ended funds (such as hedge funds) are typically established as offshore companies or trusts.
-Popular offshore jurisdictions for limited partnerships are Jersey, Guernsey and the Cayman Islands.
+Popular offshore jurisdictions for limited partnerships include Jersey, Guernsey and the Cayman Islands.
 Ireland and the Cayman Islands are popular offshore jurisdictions for companies.
-In addition, listed closed-ended vehicles that are only offered to institutional investors are typically formed in Jersey or Guernsey.
+In addition, listed closed-ended vehicles that are only offered to institutional investors are often formed in Guernsey.